Graphic Design Certificate, Credit Certificate

 Upon successful completion of this certificate, students will be able to:

-- create and edit computer-generated images for both graphic and publication design applications;
+- create and edit computer-generated images for graphic design applications;

 - demonstrate an understanding of type as a design element, including the concepts of form and counterform, color, texture, contrast and movement;

-- plan a publication cycle from start to finish, incorporating all elements necessary to produce complete communication pieces;
+- plan a design cycle from start to finish, incorporating all elements necessary to produce complete communication pieces;

-- use industry-standard software programs related to file management, electronic layout and design, and image editing/creation;
+- use industry-standard software programs related to file management, layout and design, and image editing/creation;

 - develop solutions to communication problems through concept development and design application; and